Here is an extensive Osho Bibliography.

 that we are one with the other person, with nature, with the trees, the stones

 and with the blue sky.
-It is to realize that all of life is God".
+It is to realize that all of life is God.

 A mysterious love story between a master and a disciple

-This book is now out of print so, as there may be people who would like to read it, there is a slightly abridged version, as offered by Osho Meditations in the UK.
 It tells the story of how Veena came to design and sow the outfits for Osho′s photo sessions and how she found a clever solution for his ′pre-secured′ sleeping garment.

 Italian